 Who does not love a little trip or sightseeing in any city’s old town?
 At the heart of Genoa, lies a medieval town bounded by two ancient gates namely Porta dei Vacca and Porta Soprana.
 What this town is most famed for is its narrow lanes.

-Milan is not the first choice that comes to mind when thinking of a trip to Italy but it is still rich in Italian culture.
-It has varying architecture and crowded tourist hotspots.
-It has a contemporary feel to it that you won’t find anywhere else.
+Milan is not the first choice that comes to mind when thinking of a trip to Italy because of its sheer size, but it is still rich in Italian culture.
+It has varying architecture and incredible tourist hotspots with a contemporary feel to it that you won’t find anywhere else.
+It’s most famous attraction is the main Duomo – a breathtaking site.

 For the longest time, Naples has had a reputation of being a dirty abrasive city.
 Despite that, Naples offers a range of sights that are worth visiting.

 Florence is one city that attracts a multitude of tourists every year.
 Its architecture simulates that of a large outdoor museum.
-What is unique is that the best way to enjoy the breathtaking scenery of the Ponte Vecchio, Santa Maria del Fiore, and Uffizi Gallery is by taking a stroll around the city.
+The best way to enjoy the breathtaking scenery of the Ponte Vecchio, Santa Maria del Fiore, and Uffizi Gallery is by taking a stroll around the city.

-One of the major attractions of Cagliari is Santuario and Basilica di Nostra Signora di Bonaria are major pilgrimage sites you cannot afford not to visit.
+On the Italian island of Sardinia is Cagliari, most famous for Santuario and Basilica di Nostra Signora di Bonaria – major pilgrimage sites you cannot afford to miss.

 Other such interesting sites include Museo Archeologico Nazionale and Cattedrale di Santa Maria.